The Sharing Group Discussion Can We Discount Ahadits to Understand the Qur’an

 Brother Muslim Mike: Peace, Sister San Yee, as much as you would like to give me a label, it is my understanding we should not do so.
 And although I use the Qur’an as my criterion over all to determine if it is in contradiction to the sunnah of Allah, I do not rely solely on the Qur’an to learn.
 As I stated, I am not “anti-everything but the Qur’an” as history and recorded knowledge has its place in teaching us too.
 The entirety of the original question was not directed at the dismissal of ahadits and sunnah but to the absolute necessity to needing them to understanding the Qur’an.
 I hope that helps clarify my position.

 Brother Marquis Dawkins: Thank you, Brother Muslim Mike, for posting this.
 There are, of course, things I agree and disagree with in it.
 But I definitely see where it is coming from.
 The Qur’an does Say many times it was in plain Arabic and made easy to comprehend.
 And yes, there are inner meanings to verses, as well as meanings made plain.
-I have not studied ahadits in depth nor do I feel the need to so as to be or remain a Muslim.
+I have not studied ahadits in depth nor do I feel the need to be or remain a Muslim.
 If I want to, perhaps, see a classical interpretation of certain verses or certain things that occurred early in the religion or things the Prophet (s.a.w.) did according to a few eyewitness accounts, then they are there for me to study.
 Wa Allahu ‘Alim.

 Sister San Yee: One does not need to study ahadits or the Qur’an in depth to be a Muslim, Brother Marquis.
 But one does need to understand how, why and in what context each Qur’anic verses or ahadits are Revealed or collated so that we are not led astray by people that may sound knowledgeable and well-meaning, but are not.

-I do not know what Brother Muslim Mike’s qualifications are and it is not intended to attack him either, but based on what he has written, his understanding of Islam in the traditional sense is very limited and, therefore, requires more study if he wishes to convince a non-Quranist his ideas are on the right path.
+I do not know what Brother Muslim Mike’s qualifications are, and it is not intended to attack him either, but based on what he has written, his understanding of Islam in the traditional sense is very limited and, therefore, requires more study if he wishes to convince a non-Quranist his ideas are on the right path.
 The problem with Quranist or “Qur’an Only” followers is that they are focusing their belief and understanding of the Qur’an on a translated Qur’an and not the Arabic Qur’an, the language it was Revealed in or any sound tafsir.
 It is purely based on their own interpretations.
 This practice might be a norm for Christians, especially within some American Christians groups, but it is certainly not a norm in Islamic traditions.

 Sister Sabine: A large percentage of Quranists are native Arabic speakers, so of course they are not relying on translations.